IgA nephropathy: Corticoteroids

+Anti-APRIL/BAFF

+Sibeprenlimab (Voyxact), a monoclonal antibody against APRIL, was approved for medical use in the United States in November 2025.
+Unlike other immunosupressants, it does not appear to significantly increase the risk of infectious diseases.

+Atacicept (Trutakna) was approved for medical use in the United States in July 2026.
+It targets both BAFF and APRIL.

+Other immunosuppressants

 Cyclophosphamide (traded as endoxan and cytoxan) and Isotretinoin have commonly been used, often with anti-platelet/anticoagulants in patients with Aggressive Berger's disease, however, the side effect profile of these drugs, including long term risk of malignancy and sterility, made them an unfavorable choice for use in young adults.
 However, one recent study, in a carefully selected high risk population of patients with declining GFR, showed that a combination of steroids and cyclophosphamide for the initial 3 months followed by azathioprine for a minimum of 2 years resulted in a significant preservation of renal function.
 Other agents such as mycophenolate mofetil, ciclosporin and mizoribine have also been tried with varying results.